rakeshcheekatimala/GenAI/Readme.md

 Under this folder Langchain, goto Agents to understand what is Agent, how to build & run it.

+# Streamlit

+Under this folder Langchain, goto Streamlit to understand what is streamlit, why we need, how to run the app built using streamlit.

 ### Prerequisites

 - Python 3.x